 Write out a self coaching model

 When I do this my day is not as hurried.
 I'm better equipped for the unknown (a.k.a. life).

 Furthermore, I'm not depleted at the end of the day and I'm able to manage urges (drinking, watching t.v., scrolling on social media, etc.).

-At night, to ensure that I follow through, I set out the lemon, I put my journal on my desk and I make sure to set out my favorite pen to write with.
+At night, I set myself up for success for the next morning to ensure that I follow through with my easy morning routine.
+I set out the lemon, I put my journal on my desk and I make sure to set out my favorite pen to write with.
 Also, on most nights I turn the t.v. off, shut down the computer so I can read to help me relax and get ready for a solid sleep.

-So why are these routines "hard" to get going?
-The answer is our thoughts.
+Why are these routines "hard" to get going?

 Awareness of your thoughts is key.
 Be sure to listen to the thoughts and plan for them to arise; they will want to talk yourself out of something.
 A little bit of discomfort in the moment and riding it out will pay off in the end.
-You will eventually get to a routine that doesn't take any effort, it will be second nature.
+You will eventually get to a routine that doesn't take any effort or extra brain power, it will be second nature.

 What will you create for your morning and nightly routines?